 - Curved — glulam beams and arches can be manufactured to meet specific radius requirements as needed for any project

-- Custom widths, depths, and lengths to meet virtually any design requirements
+- Custom widths, depths and lengths to meet virtually any design requirements

-- Available in a range of appearance classifications including framing, industrial architectural and premium (special order only)
+- Available in a range of appearance classifications including framing, industrial, architectural and premium (special order only)

-- Available in a variety of species, including Douglas-fir, Southern Pine, Alaska Cedar, Port Orford Cedar, and Spruce
+- Available in a variety of species, including Douglas-fir, Southern Pine, Alaska Cedar, Port Orford Cedar and Spruce

-- Preservative-treated glulam available in both custom and stock beam sizes, but may require special order, depending on member size
+- Preservative-treated glulam is available in both custom and stock beam sizes, but may require special order, depending on member size

 - Custom fabrication services available from some manufacturers